 Dander sees diversity as a positive force.
 We have a clear view of when differences between people have the potential to be exciting/stimulating.
 At the same time we address situations when differences cause misunderstandings and difficulties.
-We help finding solutions to let diversity become an advantage rather than an obstacle.
+We help find solutions to let diversity become an advantage rather than an obstacle.
 Dander emphasises inclusion, meaning that we focus on the participatory voice of individuals as well as the quantitative aspect of diversity.

 We are passionate about bringing about social change with our partners.
 We use our insights of social sciences to do so.

 The projects that Dander develops and manages are characterised by their social relevance.
 Dander addresses the need to effectively manage diversity to increase social cohesion within an organisation, a neighbourhood or society.
 These are some examples: